hozyx/log4shell/README.md

 The script takes the file system path to scan as input and lists down the vulnerable jar File Path, Bundle Version and Bundle Name.
 The values are colon ":" separated.
 This output format is useful if the script is executed by an orchestration tool like Ansible and needs to be machine readable.

-The scripts supports additional options --Summary and --UnProcessedFiles to print more details of the scan
+The scripts supports additional options --Summary and --UnprocessedFiles to print more details of the scan